Makeover Apple Coffee Cake Recipe

 - 1. In a large bowl, beat butter and sugar until crumbly, about 2 minutes.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine flour and baking soda; add to creamed mixture alternately with sour cream, beating well after each addition (batter will be sticky).

 - 2. In a small bowl, combine the walnuts, sugars and cinnamon.
-Spread half of the batter into an 11-in. x 7-in. baking dish coated with cooking spray.
+Spread half of the batter into an 11x7-in. baking dish coated with cooking spray.
 Top with apples; sprinkle with half of the topping.
 Gently top with remaining batter and topping.

-- 3. Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 12 servings.

 Reviews for Makeover Apple Coffee Cake

 "A nice cake with soft texture .Next time I?ll add extra nutmeg to the apple first to improve flavor and then add the apples to the batter as suggested.
 Thanks for sharing."